pantsu/runit_cluster/README.markdown

 -  switch\_up (*activates service*)
 -  switch\_down (*deactivates service*)

-Also your can send a signal to any running process:
+Also your can send any signal from a list to any running process:

-- t: TERM
+-  TERM
-- k: KILL
+-  KILL
-- i: INT
+-  INT
-- 1: USR1
+-  USR1
-- 2: USR2
+-  USR2
-- a: ALARM
+-  ALARM
-- q: QUIT
+-  QUIT
-- x: EXIT
+-  EXIT
-- p: PAUSE
+-  PAUSE
-- c: CONT
+-  CONT
-- h: HUP
+-  HUP
-- o: ONCE
+-  ONCE